 However, after those 18 hours, Gary began to talk less, although he was more aware and was learning how to use a motorized wheelchair.
 Sadly, just a year after speaking, Gary died from a blood clot in his lung on April 15, 1997.

-The driver, who was drunk, fled the scene without stopping.
+The drunk driver fled the scene without stopping.
 Her skull was crushed when a second car hit her, but she was still alive.
 She was taken to the hospital, and her head injuries were extensive; the only thing she could do on her own was breathe.
 She was in a coma for a month.
 Her parents chose to keep her alive, even being told that she would probably never wake up again.
 Sarah was moved into a nursing home in April 1985.

 Then, on January 12, 2005, Sarah said her first word since her skull was crushed.
 Pat was reading a story to Sarah when another patient interrupted them.
-Pat told the patient she’d be with them shortly, if that was okay.
+Pat told the patient she’d be with them shortly if that was okay.
 Then Sarah repeated the word “okay.”
 After almost 20 years of being suspended between a coma and reality, Sarah was talking again.
-After a month of working with her, Sarah called her mom and dad at home, who were overwhelmed to hear the voice of their daughter again.
+After a month of working with her, Sarah called her mom and dad at home, who were overwhelmed to hear their daughter’s voice again.

 In July 1984, 19-year-old Terry Wallis and his friend were in a horrible car crash when their car plunged into a creek.
 His friend was killed and Terry, who was found the next day, was left in a coma.
 His family, including his wife and six-week-old daughter, took care of him as the world continued on for 19 years.

 Strickland was now the only person facing assault charges, and the state was looking to remove Haleigh from life support.
 However, since Strickland was her stepfather, he made a motion to become her “de facto” parent.
 In doing so, he was going to try to keep her on life support.
-One of the reasons he wanted to keep Haleigh alive was that, if she died, he’d be charged with murder.
+One of the reasons he wanted to keep Haleigh alive was that he’d be charged with murder if she died.

 Haleigh’s case brought massive changes in how social services in Massachusetts look at allegations of abuse.
 In September 2010, at the age of 16, Haleigh was adopted by her foster parents, Keith and Becky Arnett, after being in their care for two years.